- Taking action on climate change

 Plans and studies

-In 2019, the Government of Yukon released a draft strategy for climate change, energy and green economy.
+- Informing the development of Our Clean Future: a Yukon strategy for climate change, energy and a green economy (2020)

-- Yukon Climate Change Indicators and Key Findings (2015).
-Provides comprehensive, robust and reliable Yukon-specific climate data in a single location.
+- Yukon Climate Change Indicators and Key Findings (2015)

 - Climate Change Health Impacts and Actions (2019)

 - Health effects of extreme weather events and wildland fires: a Yukon perspective (2020)